alexpetros/unplannedobsolescence.com/content/blog/why-insist-on-a-word/index.md

 > So, when you find it hard to understand what I have written, please don’t think of it as talking above your head or just too philosophical to be worth your time.
 I am writing this way because I think the subject deserves a particular form of precision.
 Instead, take the time to look up the terms.
 Think of it as an opportunity to learn something new, not because I said so, but because it will do you some personal good to better understand the depth of our field.
 Not just the details of what I wrote, but the background knowledge implied by all the strange terms that I used to write it.
 >
 > Others will try to decipher what I have written in ways that are more direct or applicable to some practical concern of today.
-I probably won’t, because I am too busy grappling with the next topic, preparing for a conference, writing another standard, traveling to some distant place, or just doing the little things that let me feel I have I earned my paycheck.
+I probably won’t, because I am too busy grappling with the next topic, preparing for a conference, writing another standard, traveling to some distant place, or just doing the little things that let me feel I have [...] earned my paycheck.

 Two things stick out to me about this excerpt.
 The first is that it is wildly pompous.